Wars of Napoleon Strategy Game

 5.13 Save Configuration

-Allows the options selected in the Utility menu to be saved as
+Allows the options selected in the Utility menu to be saved as your customized configuration.

 6.1 Computer Decisions